Compression for runners...can these form-fitting clothing options really give you an edge?

 In Post-Run Recovery: 3 Runner-Tested Tips to Bounce Back, Lucie lists three major areas of self-care that lead to the ultimate trifecta of running recovery:

-Today, we’ll look at one subcategory of massage and bodywork: compression for runners.
+In this article, we’ll look at one subcategory of massage and bodywork:

 The purpose of wearing compression apparel when it comes to running is to: